At a Glance: Best .223 and 5.56 Ammo for Your AR-15

 In this article, I’ll go over the key differences between these rounds as well as the different styles and designs you’ll find among them.
 I’ll explain how you can match your ammo to your shooting purposes and the factors to consider before making your purchase.

 So, if you’re unsure of whether to go for the 5.56mm or the .223 Remington or which specific ammo to choose, this article will bring you ample clarity in that area.

-To help you understand what the best .223 And 5.56 ammo for your AR15 is, I’ve tested and reviewed the top 7 products on the market in 2020.
+To help you understand what the best .223 And 5.56 ammo for your AR15 is, I’ve tested and reviewed the top 7 products on the market.
 I’ve weighed up the pros and cons of each product to give a fair and complete review from all aspects.

 Federal American Eagle tactical ammo 223 Remington 55gr FMJ-BT

 Federal’s American Eagle .223 Remington features a full metal jacketed and boat-tailed projectile.
 In short, it gives an outstanding performance at an economical price.
 Thanks to its great consistency, you’ll be able to practice with the same-strength loads on the range or in competition.